Resources

-The Berkeley Center for New Media is pleased to announce four undergraduate research fellowships are open for application for spring 2024!
+The Berkeley Center for New Media is pleased to announce two undergraduate research fellowships are open for application for spring 2025!
 Selected students will have the opportunity to work closely with new media graduate students on dissertation-level research.
 Each fellowship comes with a stipend of $1,000.

 If you are interested in multiple projects, please submit separate applications for each project.

 Applications are now open.
-Applications are due November 1, 2023.
+Applications will next be due March 1, 2025.
 Apply here!

 Previous Undergraduate Research Fellows and Projects